enkidevs/curriculum/sql/dql/what-is-sql/sql-practice-what-is-sql.md

 ---
 ## Exercise

-Click *Launch Exercise* below to open a SQLFiddle.
-Run *Build Schema*.
-This creates and populates a simple user management database.

-Next, click *Run SQL* and observe the output.
+Within the SQLFiddle, click *Run SQL* on the right-hand side and observe the output.

-Now, alter the query (in the right-hand window) to *return one `email` address instead of returning one `name`*.
+Now, alter the query to *return one `email` address instead of returning one `name`*.

 Click *Run SQL* again.
 Then click *link* in the green bar below the output.
 This will update the URL in the address bar of your browser.
 Copy the new URL to submit with your answer.